The

 businesses that offer refreshments.
 Bottled water and drinks are for

 sale at Green Cove on weekends from May-October.
-Free water is available

 The only public phone along the trail is in Damascus.

 Cell coverage is poor or non-existent.
+There is some coverage in Taylor's Valley.

-Over 200,000 people enjoy the trail each year.
+Over 250,000 people enjoy the trail each year.

 The U.S. Forest Service operates a bike patrol along the Creeper from